dnut/upgrade/README.md

 This package currently uses paru under the hood, but will adapt as necessary, always using the most reliable aur helper currently available.

 You should always keep your system up to date!
 But the automation can be disabled if desired.
 Automation is handled by a systemd timer (upgrade.timer) that is enabled by default upon install.
 If there are conflicts or other problems with the upgrade, you will need to manually resolve them.
-So it's a good idea to check occasionally that upgrade.service is succeeding.
+So it's a good idea to occasionally check `journalctl -u upgrade` for any errors.

 To ensure that automated system upgrades do not interrupt normal system functioning, kernel-modules-hook is also a dependency.